cardan22/pastryhub/README.md

 #### Core Website Functions:
 * Build the essential features that let users interact with the site.
-* Set up registration, login, and log-out features to access the core functions.
+* Set up registration, login, and logout features to access the core functions.
 * Create a form for adding new content to the site.
 * Develop features that allow users to edit and delete their content.